 - Heating Systems Fueled by Gas; Solar Thermal; Heat Pumps; Oil and Coal

 These products could be installed in premises where not only are the technical skills needed but also the skills of customer service and communication.

-Successful completion of the Foundation Level framework equips an apprentice with the ability to select and use relevant knowledge, ideas, skills and procedures to complete well defined tasks and address straightforward problems.
-They include taking responsibility for completing tasks and procedures, and exercising autonomy and judgement subject to overall direction or guidance.
-Successful candidates then have the option to further develop their skills, knowledge and competence by progressing onto the Apprenticeship (Level 3) framework.
+Successful completion of the Foundation Level framework equips an apprentice with the ability to select and use relevant knowledge, ideas, skills, and procedures to complete well-defined tasks and address straightforward problems.
+They include taking responsibility for completing tasks and procedures and exercising autonomy and judgment subject to overall direction or guidance.
+Successful candidates then have the option to further develop their skills, knowledge, and competence by progressing onto the Apprenticeship (Level 3) framework.

-Successful completion of the Apprenticeship (Level 3) framework equips an apprentice with the ability to identify and use relevant understanding, methods and skills to complete tasks and address problems that, while well defined, have a measure of complexity.
-They include taking responsibility for initiating and completing tasks and procedures as well as exercising autonomy and judgement within parameters.
-They also reflect awareness of different perspectives or approaches within an area of study or work.
+Successful completion of the Apprenticeship (Level 3) framework equips an apprentice with the ability to identify and use relevant understanding, methods, and skills to complete tasks and address problems that, while well defined, have a measure of complexity.
+They include taking responsibility for initiating and completing tasks and procedures as well as exercising autonomy and judgment within parameters.
+They also reflect an awareness of different perspectives or approaches within an area of study or work.